I have a confession to make.

 It’s very clear that I don’t have any control over her.
 And because I can’t control her it actually scares me.

 I’m scared because I’m not all that crazy about facing the void each time I am creating something.
-I don’t like feeling so lost and wondering, again, if this time I will finally find out that there is nothing more left inside me to express.
+I don’t like feeling so lost and wondering, again, if this time I will finally find out that there is nothing more left.

 I’m terrified of the possibility that I will discover that maybe the creative well has finally dried up.
 That the creativity goddess has abandoned me and left me high and dry with my fingers perched expectantly over the keyboard but no words, or images or stories cascading through my brain and out of my hands onto the screen or paper in front of me.